-Despite the fact that the infamous Woodstock festival took place 40 miles away in Bethel, NY, its namesake town is still a haven for artsy types seeking weekend retreats with a rock’n’roll edge.
-Predictably, the cool kids from New York City have made their mark (we recommend looking out for nearby The Graham & Co., owned and creatively decorated by Brooklyn-based designers), but that old-school hippy style still perseveres in the form of tie-dyed tees and the faint whiff of patchouli.
+Although the famous Woodstock music festival took place 40mi (63km) away in Bethel, NY, its namesake town is still a haven for artsy types seeking weekend retreats with a rock’n’roll edge.
+As expected, the cool kids from New York City have made their mark – look for the nearby Graham & Co., owned and creatively decorated by Brooklyn-based designers.
+However, that old-school hippy style still perseveres in the form of tie-dyed T-shirts and faint whiffs of patchouli.

-Okay, so we’re not quite as serious about casual weekend hikes as our West Coast counterparts, but New Yorkers still like to lace up their sneakers and hit the trails occasionally.
+Casual weekend hikes are synonymous with the West Coast, but that’s not to say that New Yorkers don’t lace up their sneakers and hit the trails occasionally.
 Breakneck Ridge is – as the name suggests – not for the unfit or unadventurous (the first 45 minutes are basically an all-fours scramble up some very uncooperative terrain), but the views on the climb are plenty rewarding.
-If the sparkling, forest-lined Delaware River isn’t enough to encourage you, the promise of an icy beer and some artisan shopping at the finish line just might be.
-Cold Spring Apothecary offers small-batch, botanical-based skin, hair, and medicinal products that you won’t find at your local CVS.
+If the sparkling, forest-lined Delaware River isn’t enough to encourage you, the promise of an icy beer and some artisan shopping at the finish line may be.
+Cold Spring Apothecary offers small-batch, botanical-based skin, hair and medicinal products that you won’t find at your local CVS.

-Summer Fridays – when everybody packs up and leaves at lunchtime in search of respite from the steamy city temperatures — is definitely a ‘thing’ in New York.
-Sure, the Hamptons is the most scenic coastal option, but Fire Island, with its sleepy towns and pretty stretches of protected beach, is the place to be if you need a proper vacation from city living.
-The 32-mile-long, one-mile-wide barrier island is divided into approximately 17 ‘communities,’ each with its own agenda; from gay-friendly Cherry Grove to party-hearty Kismet or isolated (read: peaceful) Atlantique.
-Visit off-season and you’ll have the picturesque, wind-whipped beaches all to yourself.
+Summer Fridays – when everybody packs up and leaves at lunchtime in search of respite from the steamy city temperatures – are definitely a “thing” in New York.
+Sure, the Hamptons are the most scenic coastal option, but Fire Island, with its sleepy towns and pretty stretches of protected beach, is the place to be if you need a proper vacation from city living.
+The barrier island stretches for 32mi (51km) and is less than 1mi (1.6km) wide.
+It’s divided into approximately 17 “communities,” each with a different agenda – from LGBTQ-friendly Cherry Grove to party-hearty Kismet or isolated Atlantique.
+If you visit during the off-season, you’ll have the picturesque, wind-whipped beaches all to yourself.

-The 14,119-mile Delaware crosses five states before meeting the Atlantic Ocean near Cape May, in New Jersey.
-Along the stretch that curves through NY’s leafy Catskills region, some fun-loving geniuses (including the guys at Lander’s River Trips) decided to open canoeing and tubing operations.
+The 330mi (531km) Delaware River crosses four states before meeting the Atlantic Ocean near Cape May, New Jersey.
+Along the stretch that curves through New York’s leafy Catskills region, some fun-loving geniuses (including the guys at Lander’s River Trips) decided to open canoeing and tubing operations.
 If you’re feeling active, strap on a life vest and pick the rapids route.
-Rather just relax” Drape yourself over a tube, crack a stealthy can, and let the gentle current carry you downstream.

 There are plenty of quaint villages situated along the Hudson River, but none can compete with the namesake town itself.
-Hudson, New York, has long been a go-to commuter locale for Brooklyn and Manhattan folk who are over big-city chaos, but not big-city cuisine.
-Stay in stylish 19th century hat-shop-turned-boutique-guest-house, The Hudson Milliner, and spend a weekend grazing at foodie haunts Red Dot, Fish & Game, and Crimson Sparrow.
+Hudson, NY, has long been a go-to commuter locale for Brooklyn and Manhattan residents who are over big-city chaos but not big-city cuisine.
+Stay in the Hudson Milliner, a stylish 19th-century hat-shop-turned-boutique-guesthouse, and spend a weekend grazing at foodie haunts Red Dot Restaurant & Bar and Fish & Game.

-Once you arrive in North Fork, you’ll wonder why more people don’t make the hour-and-a-half journey to Long Island’s wine region.
-Although the town’s wineries excel at producing Sauvignon Blanc, Riesling and Merlot, rosé fans haven’t been overlooked – Croteaux Vineyards specializes in pink tipple tastings.
-Sample their nine unique varieties in a rustic 1800s Carriage Barn, or (on warm-weather days) the pebbled courtyard, which is shaded by cherry blossom trees.
+Once you arrive on the North Fork peninsula, you’ll wonder why more people don’t make the hour-and-a-half journey to Long Island’s wine region.
+Although the town’s wineries excel at producing sauvignon blanc, riesling and merlot, rosé fans haven’t been overlooked – Croteaux Vineyards specializes in pink tipple tastings.
+Sample its unique varieties in a rustic 1800s carriage house or (on warm-weather days) the pebbled courtyard shaded by cherry blossom trees.

-Sometimes it’s easy to forget that where the urban jungle ends, the unblemished wilderness begins.
-The Adirondacks are vast, beautiful and serene; the perfect landscape for exploring by foot, canoe or skis.
-They are also host to some famously idilic camping spots, and for New Yorkers who like to buffer nature with a little home comfort, Camp Orenda’s Canvas Cabins fit the bill.
-Each abode comes with rustic décor (think wooden beds with cozy comforters, tree-stump nightstands, and wood-burning stoves), plus they’re fitted with convenient electrical outlets, so you can keep your iPhone charged and the Spotify jams playing.
+It’s easy to forget that where the urban jungle ends, the wilderness begins.
+The Adirondacks are vast, beautiful and serene – the perfect landscape for exploring by foot, canoe or skis.
+They also host some famously idyllic camping spots, and for New Yorkers who like to buffer nature with a little home comfort, Camp Orenda’s canvas cabins fit the bill.
+Each abode comes with rustic decor (think wooden beds with cozy comforters, tree-stump nightstands and wood-burning stoves) and convenient electrical outlets to keep your iPhone charged and the Spotify jams playing.
 While you’re in the area, swing by Wild Walk.
-Known as a ‘High Line for the Forest,’ this elevated trail through the foliage of Tupper Lake facilitates up-close-and-personal encounters with the region’s intriguing trees and creatures.
+Known as a “High Line for the Forest,” this elevated trail through the foliage of Tupper Lake facilitates up-close-and-personal encounters with the region’s intriguing trees and creatures.